soundbio/citizensalmon/README.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```

-Open a new terminal (or `source ~/.bashrc`) to reload wherever you added the three lines
+Open a new terminal (or `source ~/.bashrc`) to reload wherever you added the three lines.

 Now you have virtualenvwrapper installed and you can create python virtual environments!

-Create a virtualenvironment for citizen salmon and install requirements
+Create a virtualenvironment for citizen salmon and install the project requirements
 ```
 $ mkvirtualenv salmon
 $ pip install -r requirements.txt